 73% of manganese

-Garlic bulbs are generally harvested when its lower leaves turn yellow and showing signs of dryness.
-Later, the bulbs are air dried in the shade for few weeks before sold in the market.
+Garlic bulbs are harvested when their lower leaves turn yellow and show signs of dryness.
+Later, the bulbs are air-dried in the shade for a few weeks before being sold in the market.

-In the store, several forms of garlics found; whole bulbs, dried, individual cloves, processed cloves, dry-powder, or paste.
+In the store, several forms of garlic are available, whole bulbs, dried, individual cloves, processed cloves, dry powder, or paste.

-Dry bulbs can be stored at room temperature placed in a cool dark environment away from humidity where they stay in good condition for several weeks.
-Garlic paste, however, should be stored inside the refrigerator.
+Dry bare bulbs can be stored at room temperature and placed in a cold dark environment away from humidity where they stay in good condition for several weeks.
+Garlic paste, however, should be stored in the refrigerator.

-Garlic herb has been used since long time in many traditional Indian and Chinese medicines as a remedy for cold, cough, bronchitis, etc.
+Garlic herb has been in use for a long time in many traditional Indian and Chinese medicines as a remedy for cold, cough, bronchitis, etc.

-Garlic oil has been used as a local applicant for "ring worm" (fungal dermatitis) infection of skin.
+Garlic oil has been used as a local applicant for "ringworm" (fungal dermatitis) infection of the skin.

-In the modern medicine, this exotic herb is advised as health benefiting food for its anti-microbial, anti-cancer, anti-diabetic, and immune boosting and cholesterol-lowering properties.
+In modern medicine, this exotic herb is advocated as a health-benefiting food for its anti-microbial, anti-cancer, anti-diabetic, immune boosting, and cholesterol-lowering properties.

-Both cloves as well as tender green tops of garlic plant are used in a variety of recipes, especially as seasoning/garnishing.
+Cloves, as well as tender green tops of the garlic plant, are used in a variety of recipes, especially as a seasoning/garnishing.

-In general, leaves are less pungent than the cloves and used in recipes in a similar way like onion tops or scallions.
+In general, leaves are less pungent than the cloves and are employed in recipes in a similar way like onion tops or scallions.

-To prepare, its outer layers are peeled away by hand, and internal creamy white smooth bulblet (clove) is either chopped using a knife or crushed just before adding into the recipes.
+To prepare; its outer covers are peeled away by hand to expose a creamy-white, smooth bulblet (clove) that is either chopped using a paring knife or crushed using a garlic press just before adding to the recipes.